snoopgodlinux/system/ISSUES.md

 #### Fixing `Key is stored in legacy trusted.gpg keyring`

-If you use a PPA or add an external repository in BlackBuntu v22.04 and later versions, chances are that you will see sooner or later a message like this:
+If you use a PPA or add an external repository in SnoopGod v22.04 and later versions, chances are that you will see sooner or later a message like this:

 ```plain
 W: [...]
 Key is stored in legacy trusted.gpg keyring (/etc/apt/trusted.gpg), see the DEPRECATION section in apt-key(8) for details.